andrewpatcarr/CV_OrigamiRobot_Fall2024/log.md

 ---
 ---

+11/11/2024
+---
+- soldered 22AWG wire onto JST wires so they could be pressed into breadboard and other connections
+- wrote new control script for PID speed control with a motor class for control by the joystick, origami_joystick_control_DC
+-

 11/10/2024
 ---
 - first try at motor mount makes me think that we may need to use the m1.6 screws for a better fitting.
 Going to try to find some or order some.